UPDATED/VERIFIED AS OF SEPTEMBER 15, 2023

 GENERAL MILITARY TRAINING (GMT)

-The Navy GMT webpage is a comprehensive source of training materials and information for GMT.
+The Navy GMT webpage includes a comprehensive source of training materials and information for GMT.
 To access the SAPR GMT slideshow and facilitator’s guide, visit https://www.mnp.navy.mil/group/general-skills-training/gmt.

 COMMAND TOOLS